PRE-PROFESSIONAL TRAINEE PROGRAM

 How do I become a Trainee?

-Trainees must be at least 13 years old by the fall and have a solid technical foundation in ballet and pointe work.
-Dancers who meet these criteria and are interested in auditioning to become a Coastal Ballet Trainee can contact us via email to schedule an audition or attend one of our upcoming open auditions, which will be announced soon!
+Trainees should be at least 13 years old by the fall and possess a strong technical foundation in ballet and pointe work, including two full years of pointe work.
+Dancers who meet these criteria and are interested in auditioning to become a Coastal Ballet Trainee can should attend the open audition or contact Coastal Ballet of Florida to learn more!

 Photos by: Bill Krautler Photography